-Maybe it's the economy, or simply a growing demand for smaller-footprint boards that consume less of those profitable seats in the prime main floor spots, but the hot console debuts in London at this week's PLASA show fit that category precisely.
-All featuring power and versatility in compact frames, the new entries in this market are the DiGiCo SD8, Midas PRO6 and Soundcraft's Si3.
+With a growing demand for smaller-footprint boards that consume less real estate in main floor spots, the hot console debuts in London at last month’s PLASA show were the DiGiCo SD8, Midas PRO6 and Soundcraft Si3.

-I/O flexibility is a priority.
-Besides a full-function 48x8 Stage Rack with remote control of its studio-grade preamps and 100-meter MADI digital snake, the SD8 includes convenient onboard local I/O with eight mic/line inputs, eight line outputs and eight AES/EBU inputs/outputs.
+There’s also a full-function 48×8 Stage Rack with remote control of its studio-grade preamps and 100-meter MADI digital snake, and the SD8’s onboard local I/O has eight mic/line inputs, eight line outputs and eight AES/EBU I/Os.

-Two years after the launch of its revolutionary XL8, Midas has unveiled its second networked digital audio system.
-Adapting hardware and software technologies from its larger sibiling XL8, the new PRO6 offers the same sample-synchronized audio performance in a compact, more affordable package that combines digital mixing/processing and comprehensive audio distribution-all in a single system.
+Adapting technologies from Midas (www.midas consoles.com) XL8, the new PRO6 offers similar audio performance in a package that combines digital mixing/processing and comprehensive audio distribution.

-The PRO6 system comprises a Control Centre and two 7-rackspace units handling DSP and I/O. Despite its small 54x36-inch footprint (about the size of a 32-channel Verona mixer), PRO6 can deliver up to 80 simultaneous input channels and as many as 32 discrete mixes in monitor mode, with all channels having full EQ and numerous dynamics processing options.
-The standard PRO6 provides 56 channel inputs, eight returns, 41 buses (16 auxes, 16 matrix, three masters and six solos).
-Also included are eight internal stereo FX processors, parametric equalization (four-band on inputs; six-band on outputs), eight standard (up to 36 max) 31-band graphic EQs, 5.1 surround panning and comprehensive, easy-to-use routing.
-Automation includes up to 1,000 scenes with save/recall snapshot capability and archiving of show files.
+The PRO6 system comprises a Control Centre and two seven-rackspace units handling DSP and I/O. Despite its small 54×36-inch footprint (about the size of a 32-channel Verona), the PRO6 can deliver up to 80 simultaneous input channels and as many as 32 discrete mixes in Monitor mode, with all channels having full EQ and numerous dynamics processing options.
+The standard PRO6 provides 56 channel inputs, eight returns and 41 buses (16 auxes, 16 matrix, three masters and six solos).
+Also included are eight internal stereo FX processors, parametric EQ, eight standard (up to 36 max) 31-band graphic EQs, 5.1 surround panning and automation.

 Soundcraft Si3 Live Console

-Also unveiled at PLASA is Soundcraft's mid-market Si3.
-While this latest console shares much of the technology of its larger-format cousins, the Si3 takes a new direction with a decidedly different-yet quite familiar-twist on ergonomics.
+The mid-market Soundcraft Si3 (www.soundcraft digital.com) shares much of the technology of its larger-format cousins, but takes a decidedly different twist on ergonomics.

-Designed for either touring or fixed installations, the Si3 comes in one flavor, with 64 mono inputs, four stereo ins and 35 output buses (24 aux/group, eight matrixes and L/C/R main mix outs)-all in a single chassis including the control surface, rear-panel I/Os and internal power supply.
-Also standard are four onboard Lexicon effects processors, 12 VCA groups, eight mute groups, bar graph metering for all 35 bus outputs, comprehensive internal/external talkback, built-in tone oscillator and eight analog insert points for using outboard processing on the outs.
-And rather than the usual cost-saving method of using DB25 multipin connections, the Si3 has balanced rear-panel XLRs for all channel I/Os and buses.
+The Si3 comes in one flavor, with 64 mono inputs, four stereo ins and 35 output buses (24 aux/group, eight matrixes and L/C/R main mix outs) — all in a single chassis including the control surface, I/Os and internal power supply.
+It also includes four onboard Lexicon effects processors, 12 VCA groups, eight mute groups, bar graph metering for all 35 bus outputs, talkback, tone oscillator, eight analog insert points for using outboard processing on the outs and balanced rear panel XLRs for all channel I/Os and buses.

-This all-encompassing approach in a compact (66.3x32.1x13.3-inch, WxDxH) design will appeal to users seeking an easy set-up/plug-in replacement for an analog desk.
-While the Si3 is offered in one frame, options include a redundant secondary power supply module and four rear-panel slots that accommodate MADI interfaces or AES/EBU input cards.
+The Si3’s compact (66.3×32.1×13.3-inch), single-unit design will appeal to users seeking an easy replacement for an analog desk.
+Options include a redundant power supply module and four slots to accommodate MADI interfaces or AES/EBU input cards.